Getting Started with Open Science

 The Turing Way is an open, collaboratively maintained handbook that helps researchers adopt reproducible, ethical, and accessible practices in their workflows.
 Its clearly structured chapters cover everything from project planning and data management to collaboration and open publishing — making it a valuable guide for anyone embracing responsible, reproducible research.

-Foster Open Science
+Open Science Training Handbook

 NASA's Open Science 101 Curriculum